History of the Cleveland Cavaliers: 2011–2014: Kyrie Irving takes over

 The Cavaliers had several early picks in 2013.
-They won the 2013 NBA Draft Lottery to receive the first overall pick.
+They won the 2013 NBA draft lottery to receive the first overall pick.
 They also had the 19th pick (acquired from the Los Angeles Lakers), as well as two out of the top three picks in the second round.
 For the third straight year, the Cavaliers had two picks in the first round of the NBA draft.
 The Cavaliers made somewhat of a surprise pick when they drafted forward Anthony Bennett of UNLV.
 This made Bennett the first Canadian born player in history to be the number one pick.
 With the 19th pick, the Cavaliers selected swingman Sergey Karasev out of Russia.
 The Cavaliers signed free agent forward Earl Clark to a two-year contract and veteran guard Jarrett Jack to a four-year deal.
 The Cavaliers also signed two-time NBA Champion and former All-Star center Andrew Bynum to a one-year contract.
-Bynum was then be traded on January 7, 2014, to the Chicago Bulls (along with draft picks) for two-time All-Star forward Luol Deng.
+Bynum was then traded on January 7, 2014, to the Chicago Bulls (along with draft picks) for two-time All-Star forward Luol Deng.

 The Cavaliers on February 6 fired GM Chris Grant.
 The team then announced that VP of basketball operations David Griffin would serve as acting GM.
 On May 12, 2014, the Cavaliers announced that Griffin had been named as the full-time GM, while also announcing that Mike Brown had been fired after one season in his second stint with the team following going 33–49.
 The Cavaliers won the #1 draft pick in the 2014 Draft Lottery, making it the third time in four years they would win the lottery.

-2014–2018: LeBron returns/Big 3 era
+2014–2018: The return of LeBron James

 The Cavaliers were perennial title contenders between 2014–15 and 2017-18 following the return of LeBron James to Cleveland.
 On July 11, 2014, James revealed via a first-person essay in Sports Illustrated that he intended to return to the Cavaliers.
 In contrast to The Decision, his announcement to return to Cleveland was well received.
 A day later, he officially signed with the team, who had compiled a league-worst 97–215 record in the four seasons following his departure.
 A month after James' signing, the Cavaliers acquired Kevin Love from the Minnesota Timberwolves, forming a new star trio along with Kyrie Irving.